Fiction vs. Nonfiction in APART FROM YOU

 This chapter is almost all fiction.

 I really was a pretty poor cook years ago, and it's true that my mother never taught me to cook.
-I had to learn how after I married, and never got all that good at it.
+I had to learn how after I married, and I never got all that good at it.
 For many years, during the 10 years that I taught weight training outside the home in the evenings, David did all the meal planning, grocery shopping, and quite good cooking.
 (Lucky me!)
-He still does all the grocery shopping.
+He still does all the grocery shopping and most of the food preparation.
 Now, with our only child long gone from home, David and I hardly cook at all.
-We eat a lot of things like soup, salads, bread, cheese, hummus, and canned fish or chili.
+We eat a lot of things like soup, fresh fruits and raw or lightly cooked vegetables, roasted chicken and smoked salmon from Costco, nuts, cheese, hummus, and canned fish or chili.
 As we're both so busy, that suits us fine.
 We go out on weekends for more exotic fare.
 We love ethnic food, especially Chinese, Vietnamese, Japanese, Indian, Greek, Middle Eastern, and Ethiopian.
 I'll be happy to pass on some Denver-area restaurant recommendations.

 The toy penguin in the novel, Admiral Bird, was Daniel's favorite stuffed toy when he was little.
 I named it.

-In our furnished house in southern Germany (1959-1961), there was a chest-of-drawers in the bedroom that Cathy and I shared.
+In our furnished house in southern Germany, where my (birth) family and I lived from 1959 to 1961, there was a chest-of-drawers in the bedroom that Cathy and I shared.
 The bottom drawer was filled with just such needlework odds-and-ends.
 I tried teaching myself how to embroider and do cross-stitch, but ended up giving myself a deep and scary puncture wound with a large needle.
 That was the end of those particular domestic pursuits.
 However, in the Oberrealschule I attended in the Bavarian town of Fuerstenfeldbruck, the girls were taught how to knit or sew.
-I really took to knitting, and got fairly good at it.
-Now I have no time for knitting, and wear few sweaters in any case.
+I really took to knitting and got fairly good at it.
+Now I have no time for knitting, and I wear few sweaters in any case.

 Ch.
 12 - Brian's oral exam / Elizabeth calls Alan

-Never having gotten past the attainment of two Bachelor's degrees, I had next to no idea of what Ph.D. oral exams are like.
+Never having gotten past the attainment of two bachelor's degrees, I had next to no idea of what Ph.D. oral exams are like.
 I had heard a few funny stories about individual experiences with such nerve-racking exams, but that was all.
 Dr. Jeremiah Ring, one of my history professors at Metropolitan State College of Denver in the late 1980s, was a big help to me here.
 Over lunch one day, he gave me enough information that I hope this is a fairly accurate representation of such ordeals.
+(Note: MSCD is now Metropolitan State University of Denver, or MSU Denver.)

 James Miller is loosely based on a history professor I had at Indiana University.
 For that matter, I was in the class of a terrific (blond) history teaching assistant while I was taking that course, but the serious young man never showed any particular interest in me, and we certainly never dated.